5ayam5/COL334/Notes/lec5.md

 Compared to client-server architecture, file sharing time is reduced by huge amounts since each peer uploads the file to the other peers.
 BitTorrent is an example of a P2P network

 ### BitTorrent
-1. The file is divided into chunks of size 256 Kb
+1. The file is divided into chunks of size 256 kB
 2. Peer asks for list of chunks from each peer periodically
 3. Missing chunks are reuqested in order of rarity
 4. Chunks are sent to top 4 peers who send chunks at highest rate (re-evaluated every 10 seconds)